VincentSe/HilbertProofs/README.md

 ## Predicate calculus

 HilbertProofs writes proofs in the first-order logic framework, hence the FOL extension of the proof files.
-For more information, please read : en.wikipedia.org/wiki/First-order_logic.
+For more information, please read : [First-order logic](https://en.wikipedia.org/wiki/First-order_logic).

 Each proof is written in the Hilbert style, which means as a list of cumulative truths.
 Hilbert-style formal proofs with minimal axioms and inference rules are much (much !) longer than usual proofs written in English.
 In comparison to programming languages, Hilbert-style formal proofs would be an assembly language, whereas usual English would be a very high-level language like C++ or Java.